-The Dispute Summary table shows the different amounts of disputes of all types for each bag ID, and the total dispute amount is also shown below this table.
+The Dispute Summary table shows the different amounts of disputes for all types of each bag ID, and the total dispute amount is also shown below this table.

-The Save button will only be enabled if the total dispute amount below the dispute summary table matches the amount in Total Dispute column at the top of the screen.
+The Save button will be enabled if the “Total Dispute Amount” matches the amount in the “Total Dispute column” at the top of the screen.

 ROUTES